AmadeusW/amadeusw.github.io/_posts/2015-06-23-remote-debugging-vs-extension-in-vm.md

 ![screenshot](/blogData/remote-debugging-vs-extension-in-vm/attach2.png)

-Debugging VS Extension's initialize code
+Debugging VS Extension's initialization code
 ===

 The extension I'm working on has its `Package` decorated with attribute `[ProvideAutoLoad(UIContextGuids80.SolutionExists)]` which causes Visual Studio to start the extension when a solution first loads.
 This gives us a convenient opportunity to attach to a running `devenv.exe` process and debug the initialization of the extension.